ssb22/adjuster/README.md

  : Cancels any earlier `--windows-clipboard` option in Makefile variables etc

 `-#`, `--c-sharp`
- : Instead of generating C code, generate C# (not quite as efficient as the C code but close; might be useful for adding an annotator to a C# project; see comments at the start for usage)
+ : [**Deprecated**] Instead of generating C code, generate C# (not quite as efficient as the C code but close; might be useful for adding an annotator to a C# project; see comments at the start for usage)

 `--no-c-sharp`
  : Cancels any earlier `--c-sharp` option in Makefile variables etc